 A new building was opened in 1932 (the central part of the present one).
 The building was extended in 1967 to include what we now call the rear hall and some changes at the front.
 A further small rear extension was built in 2001.

 Although there had been part-time paid pastoral workers in the past, we called our first full-time Pastor, Colin Holmes, in 1996, the same year as the 150th anniversary celebrations.

 Following Colin moving onto Epsom Baptist Church in December 2003 we called Peter Lillystone to be our pastor who joined in September 2004 and led the church for 10 years.

-In 2012 the church building underwent a major refurbishment to the front to open up the church to help us reaching out to our local community for Christ.
+In 2012 the church building underwent a major refurbishment to the front to open up the church and help us reach out to our local community.

 The Church became affiliated to the FIEC in 1962 and changed its name from Waterloo Road Mission to Waterloo Road Free Church, and later just Waterloo Road Church.
 Until 1980, the Church was run by an 'Executive Committee' when we changed to Elders and Deacons.

 In 2014 Peter was called to become pastor at Cotessey Baptist Chapel and, in February 2015, we called Michael Dingwall as our new Pastor.